Targeting the Hispanic Home

 Verizon FiOS TV

-Contacts: Michelle Webb, director of content strategy and acquisition for Verizon, (212) 406-6714; Oscar Madrid, director of multicultural marketing.
+Contacts: Bill Binford, Verizon Communications director of programming, (212) 406-6706; Oscar Madrid, director of multicultural marketing

-Major Hispanic markets: New York, New Jersey, Texas, Florida, California, others.
+Major Hispanic markets: New York, New Jersey, Texas, Florida, California and other markets.

 AT&T U-verse TV

-Spanish VOD, high-speed Internet and bundles: U-verse Movies library offers thousands of hours of free and paid on-demand titles that includes Spanish-language movies, children's programs, and events; has a variety of options for bundling U-verse TV Spanish-language packages with U-verse Internet, U-verse Voice and/or AT&T wireless services; offers low-cost international calling plans; is adding apps and interactive features for Hispanic audiences.
+Spanish VOD, high-speed Internet and bundles: U-verse Movies library offers thousands of hours of free and paid on-demand titles that includes a includes a wide selection of original Spanish movies, children’s programs, events and Spanish versions of popular new releases; a variety of options for bundling U-verse TV Spanish-language packages with U-verse Internet, U-verse Voice and/or AT&T wireless services for significant discounts; offers low-cost international calling plans; is adding apps and interactive features for Hispanic audiences.

-Major Hispanic markets: Los Angeles; Houston; Dallas-Fort Worth; San Antonio, Texas; San Francisco-Oakland-San Jose; Sacramento-Stockton-Modesto, Calif.; San Diego; Chicago; Miami-Ft.
-Lauderdale, Fla.; West Palm Beach, Fla.; Austin, Texas; Fresno, Calif.; Bakersfield, Calif.; Detroit-Ann Arbor, Mich., and Atlanta, as well as such markets as El Paso and Corpus Christi, Texas; Orlando, Fla.; Monterey-Salinas, Calif.; Raleigh- Durham, N.C.; Odessa-Midland, Texas; and Charlotte, N.C.
+Major Hispanic markets: Los Angeles; Houston; Dallas-Fort Worth; San Antonio, Texas; San Francisco-Oakland-San Jose; Sacramento- Stockton-Modesto, Calif.; San Diego; Chicago; Miami-Ft.
+Lauderdale, Fla.; West Palm Beach, Fla.; Austin, Texas; Fresno, Calif.; Bakersfield, Calif.; Detroit-Ann Arbor, Mich.; Atlanta; El Paso and Corpus Christi, Texas; Orlando, Fla.; Monterey-Salinas, Calif.; Raleigh-Durham, N.C.; Odessa-Midland, Texas; and Charlotte, N.C.

-Recent promotions include significant discounts for bundles, with savings of as much as $36 a month for 24 months with a triple play bundle.
-Existing mobile subs also get a $5-per-month discount when they add qualifying U-verse TV bundles; customers with U300 Latino package or higher get a free wireless receiver for life.
+Recent promotions include significant discounts for bundles, with savings of as much as $35 a month for 12 months with a triple playbundle and $45 a month for the quad play.

 Video subscribers: 3.3 million

-Hispanic VOD, HSI and bundles: More than 150 hours of Spanish-language VOD programming a month; markets a variety of promotions for video, Internet and phone; offers flat-rate plans for unlimited local and long-distance calling within the U.S., Puerto Rico and Canada; also offers Optimum Voice World Call, which offers up to 250 minutes of calling anywhere in the world, including up to 30 minutes of calls to Cuba, for $19.95; Spanish-language Web portal for its Optimum Online Internet service; Optimum App for iPad, iPhone, iPod Touch, Kindle Fire and laptops allows viewing of live TV anywhere in the home.
+Hispanic VOD, HSI and bundles: More than 150 hours of Spanish-language VOD programming a month; Spanish-language Web portal for its Optimum Online Internet service (www.optimum.net/latino); markets a variety of promotions for video, Internet and phone; offers flat-rate plans for unlimited local and long-distance calling within the U.S., Puerto Rico and Canada; also offers Optimum Voice World Call, which offers up to 250 minutes of calling anywhere in the world, including up to 30 minutes of calls to Cuba, for $19.95; has rolled out TV Everywhere applications.

-Major Hispanic markets: Greater New York City area, including parts of Brooklyn, the Bronx, parts of New Jersey and Long Island, N.Y.
+Major Hispanic markets: Greater New York City area, including parts of Brooklyn, the Bronx, parts of New Jersey and Long Island.

 Bright House Networks

-Hispanic package: In central Florida markets, offers Nuestros Canales, a Spanishlanguage tier that features 34 Spanish language video channels, and five audio, plus Spanish-language VOD for $8 on top of other video tiers.
+Hispanic package: Has over 50 channels providing Spanish-language content; in Florida markets offers Nuestros Canales a Spanishlanguage tier that features 34 Spanish language video channels, and five audio.

-Major Hispanic markets: The Florida market, including Tampa/St. Petersburg; Central Florida; and Bakersfield, Calif.
+Major Hispanic markets: The Florida market, including Tampa Bay, Fla.; Central Florida; and Bakersfield, Calif.

 No related content found.